I think you’ll agree with me when I say:

 1.Understand the Format of the RHIT Exam

 Understanding the format of an exam is the first thing that you need to study.
 You’ll be able to get an idea as to what type of questions will be asked, the formatting of the questions (multiple-choice, fill in the blank, etc), as well as how many questions will be on the exam.
-Learning and understanding the format of the RHIT exam is one of the important things when it comes to passing the certification exam.
+Learning and understanding the format of the RHIT exam is one of the important things when it comes to passing the exam.

 • There are 150 multiple-choice questions which include 20 pretest questions that do not count towards your final score.